digideskio/support-tools/ftdc/ftdc.md

    defines a simple container of compressed samples and is intended for testing purposes only.

+* Any source file not matching one of the descriptions above is assumed to be an FTDC metrics file from the diagnostic.data subdirectory of dbpath produced by the built-in FTDC facility of mongod.

 **Sink may be one of:**

 * *.bson - a file containing a sequence of uncompressed samples as